katiehermalik/GA-mongoose/README.md

 5. have not killed more than 200 people

 <hr>
-&#x1F534; The commit message should read: <br>
-"Commit 7 - used negative selections on vampire data"
+&#x1F534;  Commit.
+Suggested message: "used negative selections on vampire data"
 <hr>

 ## 8\.
 Replace

-1. replace the vampire called 'Claudia' with a vampire called 'Eve'.
+1. Replace the vampire called 'Claudia' with a vampire called 'Eve'.
 'Eve' will have a key called 'portrayed_by' with the value 'Tilda Swinton'

 <hr>
-&#x1F534; The commit message should read: <br>
-"Commit 8 - replaced vampire data"
+&#x1F534;  Commit.
+Suggested message: "replaced vampire data"
 <hr>

 ## 9\.
 Update